datavisoryushuzhang/Kubernetes-Saltstack/README.md

 The Minion's roles are matched with `Salt Grains` (kind of inventory), so you need to define theses grains on your servers :

-If you want a small cluster, a master can be a worker too.

 ```bash
 # Kubernetes masters
 cat << EOF > /etc/salt/grains